Trees of metric compacta and trees of manifolds

 Reall the following rather well known fact.

-{\bf 1.E.3.1 Lemma.} {\it Let $N$ be a closed connected non-orientable topological manifold of dimension $n$, and let $D$ be any collared $n$-disk in $N$.
-Then there is a homeomorphism $h$ of $N$ such that $h(D)=D$ and $h|_D$ reverses the orientation of $D$.}
+{\bf 1.E.4.1 Lemma.} {\it Let $N$ be a closed connected non-orientable topological manifold of dimension $n$ and let $D,D'$ be any collared $n$-disks in $N$.
+Then each homeomorphism $D\to D'$ (no matter how it behaves with respect to local orientations in the disks) extends to a homeomorphism of $N$. }

-A recursive application of Toru\'nczyk's Lemma 1.E.2.1 and Lemma 1.E.3.1 yields the following.
+A recursive application of Toru\'nczyk's Lemma 1.E.2.1 and Lemma 1.E.4.1 yields the following.

-{\bf 1.E.3.2 Proposition.} {\it Let $N$ be a closed connected non-orientable topological manifold, and let $\cal M$, ${\cal M}'$ be any two dense tree systems of manifolds such that all manifolds in the corresponding families $\{ M_t \}$ and $\{ M'_{t'} \}$ are homeomorphic to $N$.
+{\bf 1.E.4.2 Proposition.} {\it Let $N$ be a closed connected non-orientable topological manifold, and let $\cal M$, ${\cal M}'$ be any two dense tree systems of manifolds such that all manifolds in the corresponding families $\{ M_t \}$ and $\{ M'_{t'} \}$ are homeomorphic to $N$.
 Then the tree systems $\cal M$, ${\cal M}'$ are isomorphic, and consequently, their limits are homeomorphic.}

 The tree system as above, uniquely determined by $N$, will be denoted ${\cal M}(N)$ and called the {\it dense tree system of manifolds $N$}, or the {\it Jakobsche system for $N$}.
 Its limit, denoted ${\cal X}(N)$, will be called the {\it tree of manifolds $N$} or the {\it Jakobsche space for $N$}.